tio/tio/README.md

  * Autogeneration of log filename
  * Configuration file support
  * Activate sub-configurations by name or pattern
- * Redirect I/O to file or IPv4/v6 network socket for scripting or TTY sharing
+ * Redirect I/O to UNIX socket or IPv4/v6 network socket for scripting or TTY sharing
  * Pipe input and/or output
  * Support for simple line request/response handling
  * Bash completion